Lenny Rodrigues: I want to finish my career in Goa | Goal.com

 Though the Gaurs could not make it to the final after being defeated by Chennaiyin FC in the two-legged play-offs, there is no questioning the success the side achieved in the season.

-Incidentally, Lenny has lost two ISL finals (2017-18 and 2018-19) with two different teams, Bengaluru FC and FC Goa, but has won a Super Cup title with both sides.
+Incidentally, Rodrigues has lost two ISL finals (2017-18 and 2018-19) with two different teams, Bengaluru FC and FC Goa, but has won a Super Cup title with both sides.

 "I think we missed three main players (Brandon Fernandes, Edu Bedia and Hugo Boumous) [in the first leg].
 The main reason was injuries.
 I was also injured but I took injections and played because we so wanted to win the title, but hard luck.
 We gave our 120 per cent or you can also say 200 per cent in the second leg (but it was not enough)," he said.

-Rodrigues had a splendid season in midfield, recording impressive numbers of 1039 passes and 1267 touches.
-But he could not make it into the list of 42 India probables that Igor Stimac named for the no-cancelled India camp due to the coronavirus pandemic.
+Rodrigues had a splendid season in midfield, recording impressive numbers of 1267 touches and 1039 passes.
+But he could not make it into the list of 42 India probables that Igor Stimac named for the now-cancelled India camp due to the coronavirus pandemic.

 "I will keep working hard, the way I have always.
 I will accept the national team call-up whenever it comes and till then I will continue giving my best for my club," he expressed in a determined tone.